andremano/online-core/docs/source/sdi.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_.
+   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_.

    This exercise does not require any data files.
 However, you need a web browser.
 We recommend **Google Chrome** because you will need to translate some webpages to English.